nontravis/ui-adjustment-library/README.md

 #### The UI Adjustment Library is a library that solves the problem of modifying the UI at runtime (without rebuilding or restarting) and can also map business logic in many cases to the library. :)

-#### และ library ยังช่วย project ที่ยังทำ API service ไม่เสร็จ ให้สามารถนำ mock ของผลลัพธ์มา map กับ libray ได้โดยไม่ต้องรอ API service ให้เสียเวลา เพื่อทดสอบการแสดงผลของ UI ใน state ต่างๆ
+#### This library also allows the project to create the mock result from API Service and mapped with the library to test UI's rendering in the various states.
+Therefore, you're no longer wasting your time for API service.

 > NOTE: Boolean, Color, Integer, Float, and String these are a value that you can modify in this project.